galaxyproject/gravity/README.rst

       # extra_args:

       # Use Gunicorn's --preload option to fork workers after loading the Galaxy Application.
       # Consumes less memory when multiple processes are configured.
+Default is ``false`` if using unicornherder, else ``true``.
-      # preload: true
+      # preload:

+      # Extra environment variables and their values to set when running the service.
+A dictionary where keys are the variable
+      # names.
+      # environment: []

     # Configuration for Celery Processes.
     celery: